aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 1. Download this repository as a [ZIP-file from BitBucket](https://bitbucket.org/magnolia1234/bypass-paywalls-chrome-clean/get/master.zip).
 2. Unzip the file and you should have a folder named `magnolia1234-bypass-paywalls-chrome-clean-(commit-hash)`.
 3. Move the folder to a permanent location on your computer (do not delete the folder after installation).
-* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies for non-listed sites).
 4. Go to the extensions page (`chrome://extensions` or `edge://extensions`).
 5. Enable Developer Mode.
 6. Click `Load unpacked` and select the extension folder.

+* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
 * in Chrome/Opera/Brave disable the developer mode extensions popup by enabling the extensions toolbar menu under (experimental) chrome flags: chrome://flags/#extensions-toolbar-menu

 If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).